Skip to content

 On some trips, you can skip certain elements if you prefer to have some additional downtime or just don't fancy a particular activity.
 Where this is possible it is described in this section.

 See below for our Difficulty Rating Description for climbing Mt.
-Kilimanjaro via the Lemosho Route:
+Kilimanjaro via the Lemosho Route - a Level 5 - Challenging trip.

 2. Daily breakdown in the Itinerary